helloFai/deeplMultilingualTranslateScript/README.md

 ## How to use
 1. pip install deepl
-2. replace the auth_key you got from DeepL
+2. replace the `auth_key` with the one you got from DeepL
 3. modify the `target_lang` and `formality` parameters you want
 4. run the script, enter `cls` to clear the screen and `q` to quit